MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

    :::image type="content" source="media/site-creation-page.png" alt-text="The screenshot that shows the Site creation page.":::

-3. If you want users to be able to create sites from these services using the UX, perform the following subtasks:
+3. Create sites from these services using the UX by performing the following subtasks:
     1. Ensure that the **Users can create SharePoint sites** checkbox is checked (This option enables you to create sites programmatically.).

        > [!NOTE]